 The topics in the Dial-A-Law series provide general information on legal issues within the Province of Alberta.
 The purpose of this topic is to inform you of your legal rights and responsibilities.
 This is not legal advice.
 If you require legal advice, you should contact a lawyer.

 This topic discusses patent law, which is the law relating to inventions.

 Before you apply for your patent, you should conduct a search at https://www.ic.gc.ca/opic-cipo/cpd/eng/search/basic.html?wt_src=cipo-patent-main.
-The search will tell you whether someone else has already patented or disclosed something similar to your invention.
-If you know which related inventions are patented, it helps you decide the scope of what you may claim as your own, and avoids an infringement on others’ patents.
+The search will tell you whether someone else has already patented something similar to your invention.
+If you know which related inventions are patented, it helps you decide the scope of what you may claim as your own and avoids an infringement on others’ patents.

-More detailed information about the Canadian Patent system and its requirements can be found at the Canadian Intellectual Property Office (CIPO) website: https://www.cipo.gc.ca .
-This site also provides access to the Canadian Patent Database from which a patent search can be conducted.
+More detailed information about the Canadian Patent system and its requirements can be found at the Canadian Intellectual Property Office (CIPO) website: http://www.ic.gc.ca/eic/site/cipointernet-internetopic.nsf/eng/h_wr00001.html.
 A list of registered patent agents is available from the Patent Office website at http://www.ic.gc.ca/eic/site/cipointernet-internetopic.nsf/eng/h_wr04549.html.
 For a certain fee, a qualified agent can act on your behalf with the Intellectual Property Office in regards to your invention.

 Dial-A-Law is a Calgary Legal Guidance public service project funded in part by the Alberta Law Foundation.